Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 ### Bully Algorithm

 One of the leader election algorithms, known as the bully algorithm, uses process ranks to identify the new leader.
 Each process gets a unique rank assigned to it.
-During the election, the process with the highest rank becomes a leader [MOLINA82].
+During the election, the process with the highest rank becomes a leader.

 This algorithm is known for its simplicity.
 The algorithm is named bully because the highest-ranked node “bullies” other nodes into accepting it.
 It is also known as monarchial leader election: the highest-ranked sibling becomes a monarch after the previous one ceases to exist.